Veeva Systems (NYSE:VEEV) Releases Q3 2022 Earnings Guidance

 Veeva Systems (NYSE:VEEV) updated its third quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.870-$0.880 for the period, compared to the Thomson Reuters consensus estimate of $0.860.
 The company issued revenue guidance of $464 million-$466 million, compared to the consensus revenue estimate of $459.94 million.Veeva Systems also updated its FY 2022 guidance to $3.570-$3.570 EPS.

+Veeva Systems (NYSE:VEEV) last released its quarterly earnings results on Tuesday, August 31st.
+The technology company reported $0.94 earnings per share for the quarter, topping analysts’ consensus estimates of $0.87 by $0.07.
+The business had revenue of $455.59 million during the quarter, compared to the consensus estimate of $450.93 million.
+Veeva Systems had a net margin of 25.51% and a return on equity of 16.35%.
+The business’s quarterly revenue was up 28.8% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.72 earnings per share.
+As a group, equities analysts forecast that Veeva Systems will post 2.47 earnings per share for the current fiscal year.

-In related news, CAO Michele O’connor sold 3,568 shares of the business’s stock in a transaction on Friday, September 3rd.
-The shares were sold at an average price of $318.80, for a total value of $1,137,478.40.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CMO Eleni Nitsa Zuppas sold 425 shares of the business’s stock in a transaction on Wednesday, June 16th.
-The shares were sold at an average price of $301.06, for a total transaction of $127,950.50.
-Following the completion of the transaction, the chief marketing officer now owns 9,144 shares in the company, valued at approximately $2,752,892.64.
+In related news, Director Matthew J. Wallach sold 5,000 shares of the firm’s stock in a transaction that occurred on Thursday, July 15th.
+The shares were sold at an average price of $312.52, for a total transaction of $1,562,600.00.
+Following the completion of the sale, the director now directly owns 1,742 shares in the company, valued at $544,409.84.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, EVP Alan Mateo sold 2,347 shares of the stock in a transaction that occurred on Friday, September 10th.
+The stock was sold at an average price of $306.50, for a total transaction of $719,355.50.
+Following the completion of the sale, the executive vice president now owns 5,476 shares of the company’s stock, valued at approximately $1,678,394.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 16,340 shares of company stock worth $5,190,108.
-13.18% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 19,928 shares of company stock valued at $6,308,735.
+Corporate insiders own 13.18% of the company’s stock.

 Veeva Systems Company Profile